 Potatoes $0.66/ kg

-If you shop you will find alternatives to mac & cheese that are more expensive, as well as cheaper.
+If you shop you will find alternatives to mac and cheese that are more expensive, as well as cheaper.

-The fact is, it doesn't take much to find healthy foods that are about the same price as mac & cheese or, cheaper.
+The fact is, it doesn't take much to find healthy foods that are about the same price as mac and cheese or, cheaper.

-So why do most believe the urban myth that mac & cheese is bar-none the cheapest food you can buy?
+So why do most believe the urban myth that mac and cheese is bar-none the cheapest food you can buy?
 We love urban myths and never bother to fact-check them.
 It feels better to boast about sensationalized things than to converse with straight-talk about facts.
-Facts are a little boring.

 Potatoes are one of the cheapest foods that still have a pretty good nutrient profile, and are easy to prepare in many tasty ways.
 A big plus is that most people like potatoes.